Attacking at non-harmonic frequencies in screaming-channel attacks: Introduction

 A limitation of this attack is that the harmonics of $F_{clk}$ can be modulated at the same frequency as some interfering signals, such as WiFi signals.
 Since these interfering signals are transmitted voluntarily, they are stronger than the leakage signal, which, as a result, can be easily polluted and hence quickly become non-exploitable.

 To overcome this limitation and further study the risk posed by screaming channels, this paper studies the attack's feasibility when capturing signals at frequencies other than the harmonics of the digital processing clock.
-Specifically, we seek to answer the following question: \textbf{is exploitable leakage also present at frequencies other than the harmonics?} If this question is answered positively, attackers can have an extensive choice of potential frequencies to select from and find one that is not polluted by environmental noise during the attack.
-Such a property can also be an enabler to effectively extend the framework of multi-channel attacks~\cite{Agrawal_multichannelAttack_2003}, which attack by combining different side-channel sources, and combine different frequencies in the context of modulated leakage signals.
+Specifically, we seek to answer the following questions: \textbf{is exploitable leakage also present at frequencies other than the harmonics?
+In case it is, is the difficulty for a successful attack higher at non-harmonics than at harmonics frequencies?} If the first question is answered positively, attackers can have an extensive choice of potential frequencies to select from and find one not polluted by environmental noise during the attack.
+Such a property can also be an enabler to effectively extend the framework of multi-channel attacks~\cite{Agrawal_multichannelAttack_2003}, which attack by combining different side-channel sources and different frequencies in the context of modulated leakage signals.